IoT project: 10 steps to success

 Illustration of the 10 steps for a successful IoT project

-Choosing the right platform is most important, especially with further developments in mind.
-To prevent vulnerabilities you should with your first IoT deployment lay foundations on which you can build future IoT projects.
-For this complex and futureproof software Cloud-based IoT platforms like Telekom’s Cloud of Things are suitable.
-It is available in three versions and can in this way be adjusted to individual requirements.
-Initial tests will show whether the platform in question is the right match for your company.
-Your employees can thereby familiarize themselves with the new platform and will know how to implement subsequent projects.
+Choosing the right platform is most important, especially in view of the company’s future IoT plans.
+To avoid later problems or unscheduled additional expense it should be suitable for other future IoT projects.
+Cloud-based IoT platforms like Deutsche Telekom’s Cloud of Things that are constantly upgraded by the providers are a good choice.
+Telekom’s platform is available in three versions and can thereby be adapted to meet individual requirements.
+Initial tests will show whether the platform matches the company and its IoT environment.
+Employees can at the same time familiarize themselves with the new platform and will know how to implement subsequent projects in the IoT environment.

-In order to get clear results from the IoT platform you need the right data.
-If, for instance, the challenge you have defined is to reduce costs along your supply chain you must specify exactly that is to happen.
-Data that connected devices such as the Low Cost Tracker collect show whether the routes taken by your delivery vehicles are efficient enough or help your warehouse employees to locate goods faster.
-An experienced partner can advise you on how you can cut costs most effectively with this technology.
+To generate clear statements and findings about the IoT platform the right data is essential.
+If, for instance, there is a challenge to cut costs along the supply chain you will need to define where that is to happen, such as in transit or in the warehouse.
+Data collected by connected devices like low cost trackers can inter alia reveal digitally whether the routes of delivery vehicles are efficient enough.
+This data can also help warehouse staff to locate goods faster.
+An experienced IoT partner can offer advice on how companies can reduce costs most effectively with which technology.

 Walkthrough Solutions for Your IoT Project